 To apply the theoretical models for brain tissue behavior to relevant clinical problems, we solve the governing equations numerically using the open source finite element library deal.ii.
 Firstly, we use the computational models to carefully calibrate the model parameters through an inverse parameter identification scheme.
 This is especially important as, for extremely soft materials such as brain tissue, it is virtually impossible to achieve a homogeneous deformation state during mechanical loading.
-Once calibrated and validated, the computational tools can be used to tackle scientific issues on the borderline between biology and mechanics:
+Once calibrated and validated, the computational tools can be used to tackle scientific issues on the borderline between medicine, biology and mechanics:

 The role of mechanics during brain development